-In the event of a further recurrence of the same or a similar offence, or the occurrence of a more serious offence, the matter shall be referred to the Head of Department2, who, after consultation with the Human Resources Manager, shall advise the officer, in writing, of the nature of the alleged offence.
+In the event of a further recurrence of the same or a similar offence, or the occurrence of a more serious offence, the matter shall be referred to the Board of Governors (or Sub-Committee thereof), who, after consultation with the School Principal and the Human Resources Manager, shall advise the officer, in writing, of the nature of the alleged offence.
 The officer shall be given a copy of any report giving rise to disciplinary charges.
-The officer shall be given the opportunity to explain at a disciplinary interview with the Head of Department2.
+The officer shall be given the opportunity to explain at a disciplinary interview with the Board of Governors (or Sub-Committee thereof).
 The Human Resources Branch shall be given advance notice of any disciplinary hearing and shall, if it so desires, be represented at the hearing by the Human Resources Manager or nominee from the Human Resources Branch who shall be of a grade not less than Senior Executive Officer.
-If a satisfactory explanation is not given the Head of Department shall issue a final written warning and shall advise the officer of the consequences of any further similar offence.
+If a satisfactory explanation is not given the Board of Governors shall issue a final written warning and shall advise the officer of the consequences of any further similar offence.